simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 :   The samlp:Extensions that will be sent in the login request.

+`saml:logout:Extensions`
+:   The samlp:Extensions that will be sent in the logout request.

 `saml:NameID`
 :   Add a Subject element with a NameID to the SAML AuthnRequest for the IdP.
     This must be a \SAML2\XML\saml\NameID object.